IBM/it-architecture-diagrams/README.md

 Followed by a group of 3 rows where:
 * First row are light colors for fills.
 * Second row are medium colors for lines.
-* Third row are dark colors for lines.
+* Third row are dark colrs for lines.

 Followed by a group of 10 rows where:
 * First row are Transparent, White, Greys, and Black.